 In August 2017, the City signed a master development agreement with Galway Companies to carry-out the development in a three phase, approximately $36 million project.
 With a private development partner secured, the name of the master plan changed to "Yahara Commons".
 Galway Companies, together with McGann Construction, broke ground on the first phase of private development, "The Current", in March 2018.

 An overview of the development components is as follows:

-Phase II: 140-160 Residential Units.
-A Precise Implementation Plan for Phase II is expected to be reviewed in early 2020.
+- Phase II: "The Current II".
+145 Residential Units.
+A Precise Implementation Plan for Phase II was approved on May 11, 2020.
+Construction began in August 2020.

 - Phase III: Avid Hotel, a 92-Room mid-scale limited service hotel by Intercontinental Hotel Group and Kinseth Hospitality.
 This phase was approved via a Precise Implementation Plan in May 2018 and opened in late 2019.

 - Public Improvements: Reconstruction of Metropolitan Lane (now Inland Way) from Bridge Road to a new access point on Broadway as well as a newly constructed east-west street from Metropolitan Lane to Bridge Road.
 A 0.6 acre public, waterfront park was constructed and is programmed by the City of Monona Parks Department.